The Graduate Program

 Initial assignments are based on the preference form students are asked to complete, with attention to past assignments and in function of anticipated enrollments.
 Students who do not complete the form will be assigned where they are needed with attention to their field.

 Students on teaching fellowship should expect that they may be asked to teach outside their field.
-However, it behooves both students and faculty to coordinate lecture offerings with availability of TA’s.
+However, it behooves both students and faculty to coordinate lecture offerings with the availability of TAs.

 Formal assignments: